Last updated: June 27, 2026

 What is a blanket lien?

-A lien is a legal claim against property that serves as security for a debt.
-When you take out an auto loan, the lender places a lien on the vehicle — they have a legal interest in that specific car, and if you stop paying, they can repossess it.
-A blanket lien works the same way, except instead of a specific asset, it covers all of a business's assets — "all personal property" or "all assets" in the lien's description.
+A lien is a legal claim against property that backs up a debt.
+Take out an auto loan and the lender puts a lien on the car.
+They hold a legal interest in that one vehicle, and if you stop paying, they can repossess it.
+A blanket lien does the same job, except it does not stop at one asset.
+It reaches across everything the business owns, which is why the filing describes the collateral as "all personal property" or "all assets."

-Blanket liens are created by filing a UCC-1 financing statement with the appropriate state filing office (typically the Secretary of State in the state where the business is organized).
-The UCC-1 names the debtor (your business), the secured party (the lender), and describes the collateral.
-When the collateral description says "all assets," "all personal property," or "all assets, including after-acquired property," that is a blanket lien.
-For more on how UCC filings work mechanically, see our dedicated guide to how UCC filings work.
+You create a blanket lien by filing a UCC-1 financing statement with the right state office, usually the Secretary of State where the business is organized.
+The UCC-1 names the debtor (your business), names the secured party (the lender), and spells out the collateral.
+The moment that collateral line reads "all assets," "all personal property," or "all assets, including after-acquired property," you are looking at a blanket lien.
+Our dedicated guide to how UCC filings work covers the mechanics in more depth.

-This is why blanket liens are so powerful for lenders and so potentially limiting for borrowers.
-Unlike a specific equipment lien that covers only the financed equipment, a blanket lien grows with your business — it automatically extends to everything new you acquire as long as the underlying debt remains outstanding.
+That is the whole reason blanket liens are such a powerful tool for lenders and such a quiet constraint for borrowers.
+A specific equipment lien covers one financed machine and nothing else.
+A blanket lien grows right along with the business, automatically sweeping in everything new you pick up for as long as the underlying debt stays on the books.

 Why virtually every alternative lender files a blanket lien

-For a lender extending credit without specific collateral (no appraisal, no equipment inspection, no property title review), the blanket UCC lien is the only security mechanism available.
-Without it, the lender would be a purely unsecured creditor — meaning in a default and insolvency scenario, they would get paid only after all secured creditors and ahead of only equity holders.
-That is a very weak position.
-By filing a blanket UCC-1, the lender converts from an unsecured creditor to a secured creditor in the eyes of bankruptcy law — which fundamentally changes their recovery position if the business fails.
+Think about what a lender is doing when it extends credit with no appraisal, no equipment inspection, and no title review.
+The blanket UCC lien is the only security it has.
+Skip it, and the lender is a plain unsecured creditor, which in a default and insolvency means it gets paid after every secured creditor and just ahead of the owners.
+That is a thin position to be in.
+Filing a blanket UCC-1 flips the lender from unsecured to secured in the eyes of bankruptcy law, and that one move completely changes what it can expect to recover if the business goes under.

 How blanket liens affect your ability to get future financing